phpconcept/aruba-ws-server/README.md

 Buttons "Connect" and "Disconnect" will allow for starting a manual BLE GATT connect/disconnect to the device.
 This is mainly to test the BLE connection to the device.
 In normal case, discovery is a more efficient solution.

-#### Aruba Telemetry
+#### Device Telemetry

-When the device is supporting Aruba Telemetry (known device classes), the telemetry payloads are received automatically at the frequency configured in the Access Point configuration.
-In this case the value of the attributes are also available.
+Depending on device nature, multiple telemetry types and values may be available.
+These values can be received from Aruba Telemetry payload (for known device classes), or from BLE scaning results (bleData configuration).
+The telemetry payloads are received automatically at the frequency configured in the Access Point configuration, BLE advertissements are received in real time by the AP and forwarded to the server.

 ![Device Telemetry](doc/images/device_telemetry.png)